-What followed was a celebration of songs by Canadian artists.
-Her 2004 Hymns of the 49th Parallel included songs by Leonard Cohen, Joni Mitchell and Neil Young.
+What followed was a celebration of songs by Canadian artists; Hymns of the 49th Parallel included songs by Leonard Cohen, Joni Mitchell and Neil Young.
 Of this album, lang said, "We're all influenced by Neil and Leonard and Joni."

-With the release of her most recent album, Watershed (2008) , lang added another dimension to her accomplishments as a singer, multi-instrumentalist, composer and actor - the role of producer. lang feels this was the perfect time to take total control of her music.
-"I've always co-produced my music.
+With the release of Watershed, lang added another dimension to her list of accomplishments as a singer, multi-instrumentalist, composer and actor - the role of producer. lang feels this was the perfect time to take total control of her music: "I've always co-produced my music.
 I may not be a great musician, but I know what my songs need, and I'm a great collaborator.
 These songs needed to be intimate and lush at the same time, and by working at home I was able to capture the perfect essence of each first performance, the emotional magic and the honesty."
 The title for the album isn't by chance; lang considers Watershed a turning point in her life and career. lang has won a total of four Grammys and eight JUNO Awards, and in 1996, was made an Officer of the Order of Canada.

 lang's voice has long been lauded as strong, pure, honest and free.
 Her voice clearly reflects the spirituality, honesty and freedom of the woman - the artist - and the activist.

 k.d. lang's favourite pastimes include cooking, painting, abstacts and spoiling her dogs.

 She formed a Patsy Cline tribute band called The Reclines